praveenjuge/my-mac-setup/README.md

 alias dt="cd ~/Desktop"
 alias p="cd ~/Projects"

-# Good to know what we are in
+# Good to know what we week are in
 alias week='date +%V'

 # Find and delete .DS_Store Files